Table of Contents

 Introduced Species

-Indian wetlands are at danger from invasive, introduced plant species like salvinia and water hyacinth.
-They obstruct rivers and out compete local plants.
+Indian wetlands are threatened by invasive plant species like salvinia and water hyacinth.
+These plants block rivers and outcompete native plants.

 Stalinization